onpat/ay16f57/README.md

 If you want to build from source, you need to use MPASM(not a XC8 ASM).

+If you don't have EEPROM writer, [use Raspberry Pi and EEProg](https://www.richud.com/wiki/Rasberry_Pi_I2C_EEPROM_Program)

+When flashing 16F57/59 with PICSTART Plus, you need to float CLKOUT pin.
+Or you can use [pickle](https://wiki.kewl.org/dokuwiki/projects:pickle)(but require 13V).

 ## Thanks & License

 [EEPROM routine by nagoyacoder](http://nagoyacoder.web.fc2.com/pic/pic_i2c.html)<br>